LinaSachuk/SuperHeroes/README.md

       6. data visualization

 ![Screenshot](Screenshots/3.png)

 ![Screenshot](Screenshots/4.png)

 ![Screenshot](Screenshots/5.png)

-7. Created a Flask Application.
+III -Load the final dataset and use it in the Flask Application.
 The Best 50 SuperHero Movies connected to their SuperHero and displayed them next to each other in the app.

 ![Screenshot](Screenshots/1.png)

-8. Deployed my App to Heroku : https://super-heroes.herokuapp.com/
+Deployed my App to Heroku : https://super-heroes.herokuapp.com/

 Jupyter Notebook HTML version with whole ETL process available under link ETL-Project(Jupyter Notebook) located in the App Navigation Bar.

 ![Screenshot](Screenshots/6.png)